Training for a 5K is a great way to boost your cardiovascular health, reduce stress or simply add more running to your routine.

 A 5K, or 3.1 miles, is perfect for beginners, but it does take some training to gain the endurance to go the distance.
 Raina Hafer, NCSF, certified personal trainer and running specialist, shares her shape-up tips for success.

 Commit to a Race.
 Many local charities and organizations host 5K races in the area, so you'll be raising money for a good cause even as you meet your fitness goal.
 Choose a race date that allows you ample time to prepare.
-New runners typically need between 8-10 weeks to train, while those who are already active may only need 6.
+New runners typically need between eight to 10 weeks to train, while those who are already active may only need six.

-Click here to find a race nearby and choose one that is the right fit for you.
+Click here to find more nearby races nearby and choose one that is the right fit for you.

 It’s also smart to tell friends and family about your upcoming race, says Hafer.
 “By doing so, you're less likely to drop out of the race and will also get a ton of motivational support to propel you across the finish line,” she says.

 Find a Group.
 Connecting with others to prepare for a race can make training less overwhelming, and can help you stick to your training schedule.
 You won’t want to let your running buddies down by skipping a workout.
-Look for a running group that meets at the local YMCA or check out CoolRunning.com to find listings of other local groups.
+Look for a running group that meets, such as Moms RUN This Town or check out CoolRunning.com to find listings of other local groups.

 Work on Endurance.
 Building up the stamina to run a 5K is something that takes time.
 When you begin training don’t be afraid to alternate between running and walking, says Hafer.
 Run at a speed where you can comfortably hold a conversation until you become too tired to continue and then begin walking.
 Once you’ve caught your breath, return to running.
 Over time, you will be able to walk less and run more, until you can eventually run the entire distance.

 Enjoy Race Day!
 On race day be sure to arrive at least 30 minutes before the actual start time to register and warm up.
-Most importantly though, have fun running the race!
+Most importantly, have fun running the race.
 You’ve worked hard to get there, so enjoy completing such a great accomplishment.